Treatment for breast cancer in men largely depends on how far the cancer has spread.

 It's usually given after surgery to help prevent the cancer returning, or it's used to treat the symptoms of incurable cancer.

 Chemotherapy for breast cancer involves taking a combination of cancer-killing medications.
-Treatment is usually given every two to three weeks over the course of six months.
+Treatment is usually given every 2 to 3 weeks over the course of 6 months.

 You may be given chemotherapy tablets (oral chemotherapy), chemotherapy injections (intravenous chemotherapy), or a combination of both.

 The side effects should resolve once your treatment has finished.
 Your hair should grow back about 3 to 6 months after treatment.

 Chemotherapy can also weaken your immune system, making you more vulnerable to infection.
 It's important to tell your MDT about any symptoms of a potential infection, such as: